• Home

 Acupuncture uses very fine, sterile needles which are gently inserted into specific acupoints along energy channels on the body to activate and regulate the body’s energy.
 These energy channels, called meridians, connect to our internal organs, providing a system to interact with the functioning of the whole body.
 Acupuncture stimulates the natural healing potential of the body and boosts immune function, physical and emotional health.
 Acupuncture increases circulation, decreases pain and inflammation, and speeds healing

-For patients who prefer to be treated without needles, Blossom Acupuncture is happy to accommodate your preferences by using the needle-less modalities listed below.
+For patients who prefer to be treated with fewer or no needles, Blossom Acupuncture is happy to accommodate your preferences by incorporating the needle-less modalities listed below.

 Herbal Therapy